 Executive Director, Executive Service Corps of the Triangle

-Born and raised in Atlanta, Trudy Smith came to Durham for college, went back to Atlanta, lived in Japan, and years later, is back in Durham as Executive Director of the Executive Service Corps of the Triangle.
-ESC provided early support and guidance to Book Harvest back when it was running out of the founder’s garage.
-Trudy is married with three children; her oldest daughter was one of Book Harvest’s first interns, and all three of her children have volunteered with Book Harvest in the summer.
+Born and raised in Atlanta, Trudy Smith came to Durham for college, went back to Atlanta, lived in Japan, and years later, is back in Durham.
+She has served as Executive Director of the Executive Service Corps of the Triangle, which provided early support and guidance to Book Harvest back when it was running out of the founder’s garage.
+Trudy’s oldest daughter was one of Book Harvest’s first interns, and all three of her children have volunteered with Book Harvest in the summer.
 “When my oldest went to her first book distribution, she returned home so moved by the act of being able to give books to children who did not know the joy of owning books…yet.”

 The Velveteen Rabbit. made a powerful impression on Trudy; “It was such a pure story of the love of a child for her stuffed animal with great lessons of acceptance and authenticity.
 It is so much deeper that I knew at the time.“

 Branding and Marketing Consultant